 4. Fuel up

 On the morning of the test, eat a good breakfast that will keep you energized and alert throughout the morning.
 Avoid super sugary foods like donuts or other pastries with lots of fat and high amounts of sugar.
 They can put a damper on your energy and concentration.
+What to eat before a big test

 5. Only NOW matters

 If you find yourself worrying in the middle of the test – STOP!
-As soon as you notice your mind wandering to a previous question or section, try to re-focus your energy on what you have happening in that moment.
+As soon as you notice your mind wandering to a previous question or section, try to re-focus your energy on what you have happening at that moment.
 Take a few seconds to close your eyes and take 3 deep breaths.
 Then get back to the problem at hand.

 You got this!!